 Autism is a developmental disability, third most common in the U.S., considered the result of a neurological condition affecting normal brain function.
 The exact cause is unknown.
-The disorder affects 1 in 68 individuals nationwide.
+The disorder affects 1 in 68 individuals (1 in 42 boys) nationwide.
 As a spectrum disorder, individuals have a varied set of issues and require differing levels of assistance.
 In general, children with autism exhibit characteristic symptoms that include:

 - impaired social interaction

 - restricted interests

 Persons with autism may fail to respond to their name and often avoid eye contact with other people.
 They have difficulty interpreting what others are thinking or feeling due to challenges in understanding social cues, such as tone of voice or facial expressions.
 Many have a reduced sensitivity to pain, but may be abnormally sensitive to sound, touch, or other sensory stimulation.